Tolulade-A/privateGPT/README.md

-# privateGPT
+# privateChatGPT for Google Colab

-Interact privately with your documents on Google Colab using the power of GPT, 100% privately, no data leaks - Modified for Google Colab /Cloud Notebooks
+The aim of this project is to interact privately with your documents using the power of GPT, 100% privately, no data leaks - Modified for Google Colab /Cloud Notebooks.

+I'm happy to share this at Devfest Lagos 2023!

+---

+**Why Google Colab?**

+LLM, large language models have become an interesting area of tech lately.
+While working on a project, I faced one issue, storage space in my local disk.
+I had to figure out an alternative.
+Google Colab worked well for me.

-I modified this script when I ran into memory limitations on my personal machine, I realised other folks might face this same issue.
-This repo will guide you on how you can re-create a private LLM using the power of GPT.
-[Explainer Video](https://youtu.be/vxUdJO0MoT0)
+I realised other folks might face this same issue.
+This repo will guide you on how to; re-create a private LLM using the power of GPT.
+[Explainer Video](https://youtu.be/vxUdJO0MoT0).

-Inspired by the works of [imartinez](https://github.com/imartinez/privateGPT)
+---

-In the original version, you could ask questions to your documents without an internet connection, using the power of LLMs.
+In the original version by Imartinez, you could ask questions to your documents without an internet connection, using the power of LLMs.
 100% private, no data leaves your execution environment at any point.
 You can ingest documents and ask questions without an internet connection!
 But this version uses Google Colab.

 Built with [LangChain](https://github.com/hwchase17/langchain), [GPT4All](https://github.com/nomic-ai/gpt4all), [LlamaCpp](https://github.com/ggerganov/llama.cpp), [Chroma](https://www.trychroma.com/) and [SentenceTransformers](https://www.sbert.net/).